simonborer/decentinternet/content/post/accessible-content/index.md

 ## Form Labels, Instructions and Errors

-Be very clear about what's expected of a user, and how errors should be resolved.
+Be clear about what's expected of a user, and how errors should be resolved.
 This is a {{< extlink "https://www.nngroup.com/articles/error-message-guidelines/" >}}fundamental usability heuristic{{</ extlink >}} - it doesn't just apply to accessibility.
 A red asterisk appearing suddenly adjacent to an input isn't helpful to everyone.
 Be explicit.

 <p class="emp--gold">{{< extlink "https://www.w3.org/TR/UNDERSTANDING-WCAG20/minimize-error.html" >}}Reference: WCAG, Input Assistance - Understanding Guideline 3.3{{</ extlink >}}</p>